Nikhita0306/Nikhita0306/README.md

 ## Hi there 👋, I am Nikhita Gadamsetty
 ### Data Analyst
-I work on Data also, I transform raw data into strategic business decisions
+I work on Data.
+Also, I transform raw data into strategic business decisions
 <!--
 **Nikhita0306/Nikhita0306** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.